igna-s/Chatbot_like_GroxAI/README.md

-# 🤖 Real-Time Conversational Chatbot with Gemini and RVC 🎙️
+# 🤖 Real-Time Conversational Chatbot with Gemini and RVC 🎙️ (Under construction)

 An advanced conversational AI prototype that uses Google Gemini 2.5 Flash for intelligent interaction and Applio for real-time voice cloning (TTS + RVC).